catzilla-007/expense-tracker/README.md

 Track your expenses from the comfort of your phone online or offline and automagically list it to your own personal google sheet

 This PWA is a simple app that helps you track your expenses and manage your expenditures.
-This app simply connects to your google sheet and lets you control your own categories and visual reporting
+This app simply connects to your google sheet.
+Then you can do whatever you want to your google sheet.
+A nice perk is that you can set your sheet to private.
+No need to allow public access to your google sheet.

-# How to setup Expense Tracker
+## How to use Expense Tracker

+This expense tracker can be installed in your phone.
+You just need to follow the steps described below.

 ### Install the app